Treating Sports Hernias

 Symptoms of sports hernias

 Sports hernias cause chronic, activity-related pain that is difficult to localise but is above the inguinal ligament.
-The pain is dull or burning, radiating towards the scrotum and inner thigh and sometimes crossing midline.
-Usually, pain gets worse with movements such as stepping sideways, running, and kicking.
+The pain is dull or burning, radiating towards the scrotum and inner thigh and sometimes crossing the midline.
+Usually, the pain gets worse with movements such as stepping sideways, running, and kicking.
 Sometimes, pain is so severe that athletes cannot continue with their sport of choice.

 Treatment of sports hernias

 Usually, a non-surgical approach will be tried out, comprising rest, non-steroidal anti-inflammatory medication, physiotherapy, and corticosteroid injections.
 Usually, doctors will observe the effectiveness of this approach for between six to 12 weeks.
 Physiotherapy centres on restoring balance and stability to the pubic joint, to improve strength in the trunk region.
-It is also important to strengthen the adductor muscles since weak muscles in this area coupled with weak abdominal muscles can contribute to the condition.
+It is also essential to strengthen the adductor muscles since weak muscles in this area, coupled with weak abdominal muscles can contribute to the condition.
 When pain disappears, athletes are usually instructed to go back to their sport.
 If pain returns, surgery will usually be prescribed.

 Surgery for sports hernias

-While the subject of which approach is right in a given situation is a matter for doctors to discuss with patients, surgery is a highly effective way to quell the problem of inguinal hernias, allowing athletes to return to their sports in a relatively small amount of time.
+While the subject of which approach is right in a given situation is a matter for doctors to discuss with patients, surgery is a highly effective way to put an end to the problem of inguinal hernias, allowing athletes to return to their sports in a relatively small amount of time.
 If you suffer pain in this area, see your doctor to rule out other possible causes (including stress fractures or bursitis) and try a non-surgical approach first, working to strengthen the abdominal and adductor muscles before considering surgery.